soramitsu/fearless-utils-Android/README.md

 * Primitives: `bool`, `string`
 * Arrays:
     * `sizedByteArray(n)` - only content is encoded/decoded), size is thus known in advance
-    * `byteArray` - size can vary, so the size is also encoded/decoded alsongside with the content
+    * `byteArray` - size can vary, so the size is also encoded/decoded alongside with the content
 * Compound types:
     * `vector<D>` - List of objects of the some data type
     * `optional<D>` - Nullable container for other data type
     * `pair<D1, D2>`
     * `enum(D1, D2, D3...)` - like union in C, stores only one value at once, but this value can have different data type
-    * `enum<E : Enum>` - for classical kotlin enum
+    * `enum<E : Enum>` - for classical Kotlin enum

 ### Custom Data Types
-If the decoding/endcoding cannot be done using standart data types, you can create your own by extending `DataType<T>`:
+If the decoding/encoding cannot be done using standart data types, you can create your own by extending `DataType<T>`:
 ``` kotlin
 object Delimiter : DataType<Byte>() {
     override fun conformsType(value: Any?): Boolean {
         return value is Byte && value == 0
     }

     override fun read(reader: ScaleCodecReader): Byte {
         val read = reader.readByte()